 The drivers shown in Figures 1 thru 4 interface a MAX7219/7221 operating at 4V to 5V to common anode displays operating at a higher segment current and/or drive voltage than the MAX7219/7221 can deliver.
 Eight instances of the low current cathode column driver, and eight instances of the high current anode digit driver are required.

 The MAX7219/7221's PWM digital intensity control can still be used.
-The peak segment current, however, is now set by external current-limiting resistors in series with the LED cathodes instead of by resistor RSET
+The peak segment current, however, is now set by external current-limiting resistors in series with the LED cathodes instead of by resistor RSET.

 IPEAK = (Vdriver - VLED - VCE(sat)Q1) / (R1 + RDS(on)Q2) ARate Q1 at segment current ISEG, and rate Q2 at digit current, which is 8 times ISEG.

 Note that the display must be the common anode (CA) type to interface the drivers described here; the MAX7219/7221 directly drive common cathode (CC) displays, but these external drivers invert the digit/segment drive polarity.

 Digit DriversThe digit drive outputs of the MAX7219/7221 are power switches which go active low one at a time to turn a digit on, and high impedance when off.

 Three alternative digit drive circuits are suggested here.
 The simplest circuit (Figure 1) suits an application where a higher than 40mA segment current is desired, and yet the 4V-5V MAX7219/7221 supply voltage can be used to drive the LEDs.
 The active low MAX7219/7221 digit drive outputs directly drive logic level PFET Q2.
 Resistor R3 turns Q2 off when the digit output is high impedance.
 The supply Vdriver is the same supply as used by the MAX7219/7221.

 Figure 1.
 Current boosting the digit drive while retaining a low voltage LED supply.

 The circuit of Figure 2 includes a level shifter to allow a higher supply voltage than 5V to be used to drive the LEDs.
 Q3 operates as a common-base current switch, and sinks a collector current set by resistor R2 (about 5mA using Vcascode = 5V) when the digit drive output is low.
 This current in turn develops about 5V across the 1kΩ of R3 to provide a consistent gate drive to logic level PFET Q2, independent of the fluctuations of the supply Vdriver.
 Note, though, that the collector of Q3 can go no lower than VCE(sat)Q3 above it's emitter, which is at VBE below Vcascode.

 Figure 2.
 Current boosting the digit drive using an LED supply 10V or higher.